bniehoff/lennard-jonesium/src/design.md

 ## Goals

-- Simulate ~10k Lennard-Jones particles in an efficient manner so that meaningful physics can be extracted in a reasonable amount of time (say, an hour or so for a detailed tour of the pressure-temperature plane near the solid-fluid phase transition).
+- Simulate ~10k Lennard-Jones particles in an efficient manner so that meaningful physics can be extracted in a reasonable amount of time (in particular, running the simulation at many values of pressure and temperature so that the phase diagram can be mapped out at some decent resolution).

 - Observe the phase transition in the results and compare it to the actual phase diagram of Argon.